WanHsuanLin/wanhsuanlin.github.io/_projects/olsq_acc.md

 <!-- [More information here]() -->

-* Accelerate SMT-based circuit synthesizer using different encoding
+* Accelerate SMT-based circuit synthesizer using a succinct formulation, different variable encoding, and efficient optimization techniques.
+* Achieve a 692× speedup over the state-of-the-art optimal layout synthesis for depth optimization and a 6,957x speedup for SWAP optimization.
 <!--more-->